-Since the 1970s probably a couple of thousand debate articles, book reviews/notes, comments, columns in predominantly Nordic daily media.
+Since the 1970s, probably a couple of thousand debate articles, book reviews/notes, comments, and columns in predominantly Nordic daily media.
 I was a regular contributor to the then Danish liberal daily Politiken 1974-1994.
-And thereafter a regular contributor to the cultural page of Helsingborg Dagblad in Sweden.
-Then a couple of free dailies and today I write a column every second month or so for the Danish Arbejderen and 3-4 times a year and editorial for Transcend Media Service, TMS.
+And thereafter a regular contributor to the cultural page of Helsingborg Dagblad in Sweden well beyond 2000.
+Then a couple of free dailies, and today I write a column every second month or so for the Danish Arbejderen and 3-4 times a year and editorial for Transcend Media Service, TMS.

-Interestingly, Swedish media regularly pay no attention, neither to TFF nor to me.
+Interestingly, the Swedish media pay no attention to TFF or to me.

-I’ve been interviewed on countless media once or more times over the years, e.g. Tokyo International Correspondents’ Club, National Public Radio (NPR), CNN, BBC and participated in local media in conflict zones where I have worked.
+I’ve been interviewed on countless media once or more times over the years, e.g. Tokyo International Correspondents’ Club, National Public Radio (NPR), CNN, and BBC and I have participated in local media in conflict zones where I have worked.

-Since 2014 I am a regular commentator (about once every ten days) on Russia Today – the world’s third-largest TV-network after CNN and al-Jazeera with allegedly 700 million viewers and on Iran’s international TV-network PressTV.
+Since 2014 I have, now and then, made comments on Russia Today – the world’s third-largest TV network after CNN and al-Jazeera, with allegedly 650 million viewers and on Iran’s international TV network PressTV.

-While I am the editor and publisher of the e-mailed TFF PressInfo – 4-5 times a month reaching about 6.000 people and some 12 000 social followers (2023), a large proportion of which media around the world – I also now and then publish my own stuff through that channel.
+I am the editor and publisher of the e-mail service, TFF PressInfo – 4-5 times a month reaching about 6.000 people and some 12 000 social followers (2023), a large proportion of which media – journalists and editors – around the world.
+I also now and then publish my own stuff through that channel.
 And, of course, here on my online home.

 Reposting and -printing is a great booster when you want to reach out to the world – and I would like here to thank those who more or less regularly reprint articles that I post either as myself or as director of TFF.

-TFF PressInfos are quite regularly re-printed by Dissident Voice, the Pressenza international press agency, CounterPunch, Tuoitre Weekly in Vietnam, News360 news reader app where TFF PressInfos are part of the Publishers Program (until 2019), some independent Nordic media – to just mention a few.
+TFF PressInfo content are quite often re-printed by Dissident Voice, the Pressenza international press agency, CounterPunch, Tuoitre Weekly in Vietnam, News360 news reader app where TFF PressInfos are part of the Publishers Program (until 2019), some independent Nordic media – to just mention a few.
 These external links can be found under “Miniblog and Notes” both here and on TFF’s homepage.

 Under the menu Sites you’ll see that I have, for years, systematically tried to build a comprehensive social media presence.
 According to some measures like (now closed-down) Klout – for whatever it is worth – I’m among the 5% most active on the Internet.